-\ Note: Actionable molecular genomic biomarkers include EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2 (HER2).
-If there is insufficient issue to allow testing for all of EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2 (HER2) repeat biopsy and/or plasma testing should be done.
-If these are not feasible, treatment is guided by available results and, if unknown, these patients are treated as though they do not have driver oncogenes.
+Note: Actionable molecular genomic biomarkers include EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2 (HER2).
+Complete genotyping for EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2

+(HER2), via biopsy and/or plasma testing.
+If a clinically actionable marker is found, it is reasonable to start therapy based on the identified marker.
+Treatment is guided by available results and, if unknown, these patients are treated as though they do not have driver oncogenes.

-Small Cell Lung Cancer (SCLC) $\dagger \ddagger \Phi$
+Small Cell Lung Cancer (SCLC) $\dagger \ddagger \Phi$ ^{1,6,14,18}

-- Patient has extensive stage disease (ES-SCLC); AND - $\circ$ Used as first-line therapy in combination with etoposide and carboplatin; OR - Used as single-agent maintenance therapy after initial therapy with atezolizumab, etoposide, and carboplatin
+- Patient has extensive stage disease (ES-SCLC); AND - \circ $\;$ Used as first-line therapy in combination with etoposide and carboplatin; \mathbf{OR} - Used as single-agent maintenance therapy after initial therapy with atezolizumab, etoposide, and carboplatin

-Hepatocellular Carcinoma (HCC) $\dagger \ddagger \Phi$ 1,6,15,16,21
+Hepatocellular Carcinoma (HCC) $\dagger \ddagger \Phi$ ^{1,6,15,16,21}

-- Used as first-line therapy in combination with bevacizumab; AND - Patient has Child-Pugh Class A hepatic impairment; AND - $\circ$ $\;$ Patient has unresectable or metastatic disease; $\mathbf{OR}$ - Patient has liver-confined disease that is inoperable by performance status, comorbidity, or with minimal or uncertain extrahepatic disease; OR - Patient has extensive liver tumor burden; OR - Patient has Child-Pugh Class B hepatic impairment; AND - $\circ~$ Patient has unresectable disease and is not a transplant candidate; $\mathbf{OR}$
+- Used as first-line therapy in combination with bevacizumab; AND - Patient has unresectable or metastatic disease †; OR - Patient has liver-confined disease that is inoperable by performance status, comorbidity, or with minimal or uncertain extrahepatic disease; AND - Patient has Child-Pugh Class A or B hepatic impairment; OR - Patient has extensive liver tumor burden; AND - Patient has Child-Pugh Class A or B hepatic impairment